 Growing, strengthening, and sustaining Community Health Centers in Colorado.

 CCHN provides direct assistance to existing Community Health Centers (CHCs) and to Colorado communities exploring the CHC model.
-In Colorado, CHCs provide comprehensive primary health care to more than 600,000 low-income Coloradans annually.
+In Colorado, CHCs provide comprehensive primary health care to more than 650,000 Coloradans annually, inlcuding 25 percent of Medicaid enrollees, 25 percent of CHP+ enrollees, and thousands of people who slip through the cracks or our health care system and are uninsured.
 The Health Center Operations Division (HCOPS) provides technical assistance, training, data analysis, and various other resources to CHCs, communities exploring the CHC model, and other partners.
-HCOPS services are focused on four main areas:
+HCOPS services are focused on three main areas:

-- Health Center Operational and Financial Systems: CCHN staff provide assistance/resources to CHCs in the areas of accreditation, facility licensure, pharmacy implementation, lab purchasing, medical malpractice insurance, HIPAA compliance, capital expansions, systems integration change, and various other operational/financial services.
-On behalf of CHCs, CCHN also conducts advanced analyses of the Uniform Data Set (UDS), Medicaid Cost reports, Colorado Indigent Care Program (CICP) reports, Statewide Strategic Planning (SSP) reports, and other state/federal reports.
+- Health Center Operational and Financial Systems: CCHN staff provide assistance and resources to CHCs in the areas of accreditation, facility licensure, pharmacy implementation, lab purchasing, medical malpractice insurance, HIPAA compliance, capital expansions, systems integration change, and various other operational/financial services.
+On behalf of CHCs, CCHN also conducts advanced analyses of the Uniform Data System (UDS), Medicaid Cost reports, Colorado Indigent Care Program (CICP) reports, Statewide Strategic Growth Planning (SSGP) reports, and other state/federal reports.
 CCHN provides direct support to CHC chief operating officers/operations directors through the Colorado Operations Directors Advisory Network (CODAN).
 The Health Center Operations Director is the lead CCHN staff role responsible for providing CHC operational and financial assistance.

 - Health Center Community Development Activities: CCHN is committed to strengthening existing CHCs and growing new CHCs statewide.
-Currently, CHCs exist in 34 of Colorado’s 64 counties and serve patients from 57 of those counties.
+Currently, CHCs exist in 39 of Colorado’s 64 counties and serve patients from 61 of those counties.
 CCHN staff assist CHCs and new communities by providing technical assistance and resources.
 CCHN staff monitor funding opportunities that support CHC growth and sustainability and as appropriate provide resources, data, grant reviews, and other assistance to CHCs interested in expansion of services and/or opportunities for capital improvements.
-When working with new communities, CCHN staff provide technical assistance and resources to explore the feasibility of the CHC model and assist in identifying and approaching community leads, identifying access and disparity needs and goals, developing of work plans, and facilitating information exchange between existing CHCs and communities exploring the CHC model.
-Erin Lantz is the lead CCHN staff person responsible for CHC community development activities.
+When working with new communities, CCHN staff provide technical assistance and resources to explore the feasibility of the CHC model, assist in identifying and approaching community leads, identifying access and disparity needs and goals, developing work plans, and facilitating information exchange between existing CHCs and communities exploring the CHC model.
+Suzanne Smith is the lead CCHN staff person responsible for CHC community development activities.
 For more information, click here.

-For more information on HCOPS programs and services, contact Stephanie Brooks.
+For more information on HCOPS programs and services, contact Margaret Davidson.